Color-Printer/pkmn-route-rando/README.md

 - Path between Pewter City and Route 3 is blocked until the Boulder Badge is acquired (originally just from PC to R3)
 - You can no longer hop down a ledge to get back to Pewter City after leaving the backside of the Pewter Museum
 - You can return to Mt.
 Moon from Cerulean City along Route 4
+- You can no longer use the ledge to the right side of Cerulean Gym to return to the main area of the city from the outside.
+You must use the Cuttable tree or find another way in

 ## Things To Keep In Mind
+- Every town has direct access to exactly one Pokemon Center
+  - The Mt.
+Moon and Rock Tunnel Pokemon Centers are left as is...for now
+  - This does NOT apply to PokeMarts
+- Both fossils can be obtained from Mt.
+Moon
+- Flash is available before you have to traverse Rock Tunnel
 - If key items are shuffled with hidden items, you will always be able to get the Itemfinder before picking up any hidden items
+- The back entrances of Pokemon Mansion and the Power Plant lead back to wherever the regular entrance leads
+- Mr. Fuji teleports the player to wherever the entrance of Pokemon Tower is instead of his house.
+You still have to find him again and talk to him to get the Poke Flute
+  - If dungeon areas are disconnected, Mr. Fuji will not teleport the player at all
+- Nothing past the entrance to Route 23 is shuffled (though the entrance itself is), meaning the Victory Road and Indigo Plateau are left intact
+  - The order of the Elite Four are shuffled, however.
+Champion is still last
+ - Safari Zone is left intact

 ## Things to Implement Later
 - First is key item shuffling